cklutzke/H517Project1/README.md

 TODO:
 For a B you need to add:
 additional graphs showing the distribution of deaths by sex and age overall
-	Add key labels.
-		Clicking on the key items should toggle their opacity.
 	Add controls for display by age.

 FOR AN A YOU NEED TO ADD: